 - Tetra Master from Final Fantasy IX is a strange example.
 It’s a card game that looks totally incomprehensible, even to those who play it, and you have to pick up the rules from watching the gameplay.
-The cards appear to play themselves somehow.
+The cards appear to play themselves somehow, and it's telling that even In-Universe, various characters try to figure out the rules of it with Trial-and-Error Gameplay.
 Square Enix apparently designed it with hexadecimal strength and weakness values, but this explanation was part of their online strategy guide that completely disappeared from the Internet circa 2003.

 - Chuckles the jester in Ultima VII is a champion of “The Game”, whose rules he cannot explain without violating them.
 The objective appears to be to complete a conversation with him without using any words containing more than one syllable.

 - Ultima Underworld II has a game called White Rock Black Rock, with fairly simple rules: if you pick the white rock (by choice, not by chance) then you win, and if you pick the black rock you lose.
 However, the game’s rules become very bizarre when you play it in the Ethereal Void later on: fish, limbo, and peas are somehow involved, among other things.

 - Subverted in The World Ends with You.
 It looks like Tin Pin Slammer is going to be something that just parodies Yu-Gi-Oh, but then you actually play it.